What to see and do from Domaine de Soulac

 The Médoc Grands Crus

-The Médoc is well-known for its fine wine, so coming to Le Domaine de Soulac is the perfect excuse for you to sample the greatest of the red stuff at its best-known appellations, Saint-Estèphe, Pauillac, Saint-Julien and Margaux.
-All are just under an hour's drive away from the village.
+The Médoc is well-known for its fine wine, so visiting the South West is the perfect excuse for you to sample some of the best-known appellations including, Saint-Estèphe, Pauillac, Saint-Julien and Margaux.
 Your holiday won’t get any more French than this!

 25 miles / 40km east of Bordeaux is St Emilion, a UNESCO World Heritage site and a must-see not only just for wine lovers.